 If you’d like the vegetarian option, or if you have any allergies or dietary restrictions we need to keep in mind, please let us know in advance at email@example.com.

-For those not in the meal plan – or if you just have a good appetite after all the training – we are organising restaurant dinners in the evenings.
+For those not in the meal plan – or if you just have a good appetite after all the training – we’ll be organising restaurant dinners in the evenings.
 Our local crew in Heidelberg will make sure that we have bookings at the nicest and most authentic places in town.

 “Being injured & unable to roll definitely took its toll on me the past 10 months.
 It’s been hard to stay positive and motivated.
 What made matters worse was the fact that I wouldn’t be able to see my Jiu Jitsu family, the BJJ Globetrotters.
 But I managed to get out of that negative funk and find my motivation once more thanks to the Bjj Globetrotters.
 Got on a flight to a German city I had never heard of before and was given the opportunity once again to train alongside some amazing grapplers.
 The traincation in Heidelberg was an amazing experience filled with new and old friends, some partying some training and general adventuring.
 The community that Christian has cultivated throughout the years has not only furthered my love for jiu jitsu, but its also brought me out of my comfort zone.
 It has enabled me not only to train in countries I wouldn’t otherwise visit but also develop relationships with people I wouldn’t have any reason to meet.
 Some of my closest & dearest friends are grapplers I met last year in Leuven.
 Heck they’re more like family than friends.
 Jiu Jitsu is about more than just the time on the mats it’s about the relationships and experiences you gain; most of which make us better people and grapplers.
 My one suggestion to those of you who train Jiu Jitsu, is to consider a camp with the globetrotters.
 The community is for everyone… the camps are for you regardless of if you want to train 7 hours a day, 2 hours a day or if you just want to focus on the socializing aspect.
 The best part of being a Globetrotter is knowing that you’re welcome to train anywhere around the world, with likeminded people regardless of affiliation or level.
 Don’t miss out on that opportunity.”